 If you know your target industry has stronger typographic expectations (finance, law, design), drop down to the by-industry recommendations above and pick from there.

 Whichever font you choose, validate the final document.
 Upload your resume and a target job description to our free ATS resume checker.
 It will parse the file exactly like an employer ATS would, flag formatting issues, and show you which keywords you are missing.
 Fixing the font without fixing the content buys you nothing.
-For the broader template decision, see our guide on the best ATS-friendly resume templates for 2026, and if you want to benchmark against what the best resumes look like overall, read what a good resume looks like in 2026.
+For the broader template decision, see our guide on the best ATS-friendly resume templates for 2026.
+For the choice between chronological, combination, and functional layouts, read resume formats explained.
+If you want to benchmark against what the best resumes look like overall, read what a good resume looks like in 2026.

 Frequently Asked Questions